thiago-a-souza/MongoDB/README.md

 The *find* command returns a cursor of objects, and it's up to the API to handle the results.
 Mongo shell automatically displays the first 20 documents, and the ***it*** command displays the next 20 results.
 However, if the command is not executed in mongo shell, the items should be iterated manually to display them.

+To iterate and manipulate the data, the cursor object provides several methods.
+They are efficient because the *find* command takes into account cursor methods before sending the request to the database, rather than submitting the request and then running cursor commands.
+Cursor methods that return another cursor (e.g. skip, limit, sort) can be chained together, regardless the order the outcome will be the same.

 ```
 // looping through the cursor result
 > var cur = db.laureates.find({ "prizes.category" : "physics" }, {"_id" : 0, "firstname" : 1 });